5txvn/taiga/README.md

 <-
 </pre>
 <h6>Printing to the Console</h6>
-In Taiga, you can print a string, number, or whatever by using the pr keyword
+In Taiga, you can print a string, number, or whatever by using the <b>pr</b> keyword
 <pre>
 pr "Hello World"
 #output is: Hello World